 A Target.com shopper was taken aback when she spotted a size selection option for a Mossimo kimono dress in 2013.
 All of the sizes were labeled “dark heather gray” except for the plus-sized option that was dubbed “manatee gray.”
 Target explained that it was an actual color found across a variety of lines and that relegating it to just one size in the dress was in error.

 Back in November 2014, a photo of Alex Lee—a handsome, 16-year-old Frisco, Texas Target employee—went viral, and dreamy Alex soon became an Internet meme of considerable proportions.
 He went from 100 Twitter followers to 100,000 almost overnight and modeling offers soon followed.
 But not everyone was taken with his celebrity.
 Alex told The New York Times he got some threats of violence and saw his family’s social security numbers posted online.
-Undeterred, Alex (who has since left Target to pursue other ventures, like touring with other viral personalities) now has 1.8 million Instagram followers and a Gmail address exclusively for financial offers: You can reach him at “alexleeforbusiness”.
+Alex eventually left Target to pursue other ventures, like touring with other viral personalities.

 While some stores are content to let metal shopping carts age less than gracefully, Target decided that their carts were in need of a makeover.
 In 2006, the company enlisted Design Continuum to reverse-engineer a cart so it was easier and more comfortable to maneuver.
 15 to 20 pounds lighter than a conventional steel cart, the plastic version is less likely to damage shelves—or the calves of shoppers in front of you.